you-zhou/notes/dev.md

 This does a ==user installation== to prevent breaking any system-wide packages.
 `$ pip install --user pipenv`

+After this, if pipenv isn’t available in your shell after installation, you’ll need to add the user base‘s binary directory to your PATH.

 NOTE:
 * On Linux and macOS you can find the user base binary directory by running `python -m site --user-base` and adding bin to the end.
 For example, this will typically print ~/.local (with ~ expanded to the absolute path to your home directory) so you’ll need to add ~/.local/bin to your PATH.
 You can set your PATH permanently by modifying ~/.profile.